uxlfoundation/oneapi-construction-kit/doc/modules/mux/targets/host/lit.md

 A test suite based around LLVM's lit tool for executing tests and summarizing their results.
-Focusing on testing compiler output for OpenCL kernels built through the `oclc` frontend or through LLVM's `opt` for our host core target.
+Focusing on testing compiler output for OpenCL kernels built through the `oclc` frontend or through LLVM's `opt` for our host Mux target.

 ## Writing tests